gibsonpp/GR-sslcm-data/README.md

 </td>
 <td style="text-align:left;">
 Indicates whether the reported \[n_smolt_released\] and \[surv_est\] values include any parr releases.
-This field is usually `FALSE`; the large majority of hatchery-origin fish are released as smolt.
+This field is usually `FALSE`; most hatchery-origin fish are released as smolt.
 </td>
 </tr>
 <tr>